 With Sean Darling-Hammond and Rodolfo Mendoza-Denton, I co-authored a paper that offers examines the relationship between intergroup contact in the workplace that was published in Group Processes and Intergroup Relations.
 We used propensity score matching and compare White individuals who work with Black Individuals with those who do not.

-With Drs.
-Vivian Zayas, Vasundhara Sridharan, and Yuichi Shoda, I recently co-authored an article published in Social and Personality Psychology Compass on two blind spots of commonly used experimental designs and how the Highly-Repeated Within-Person approach can help mitigate and address the two blind spots and increase confidence regarding the generalizability and replicability of findings.
+With Vivian Zayas, Vasundhara Sridharan, and Yuichi Shoda, I co-authored an article published in Social and Personality Psychology Compass on two blind spots of commonly used experimental designs and how the Highly-Repeated Within-Person approach can help mitigate the two blind spots and increase confidence regarding the generalizability and replicability of findings.
 [View]

-Along with Amanda Perez and Drs.
-Malik Boykin and Rodolfo Mendoza-Denton, I wrote an article on the prevalence of racial discrimination in the United States published in PLoS ONE.
+Along with Amanda Perez, Malik Boykin and Rodolfo Mendoza-Denton, I wrote an article on the prevalence of racial discrimination in the United States published in PLoS ONE.
 In Study 1, we used a national representative dataset from the Pew Research Center to examine the differences across racial groups, and in Study 2, we experimentally manipulated question framing to see how it could affect responses.
 [View]

 I was the Conference Coordinator for the AGEP National Research Conference, an NSF-sponsored research conference that brought together researchers who were working to increase the number of underrepresented minority faculty in Science, Technology, Engineering, and Mathematics (STEM) and STEM education fields.
 Click here or the "Pathways to a Diverse Professoriate" image for the conference program!